berylcczhang/TEST/doc/sphinx/slugpy.rst

 The following fields are present only if SLUG was run with nebular processing enabled:

-* spec_neb: same as spec, but for the spectrum that emerges after the starlight has passed through the nebulae around the emitting clusters and field stars
+* wl_neb: same as wl, but for the spectrum that emerges after the starlight has passed through the nebulae around the emitting clusters and field stars.
+The nebular grid is finer than the stellar grid, because it contains wavelength extra entries around prominent lines so that the lines are resolved on the grid
+* spec_neb: same as spec, but for the nebular-processed spectrum
 * phot_neb: same as phot, but for the nebular-processed spectrum

 The following fields are present only if SLUG was run with extinction enabled:

 * wl_ex: wavelengths of output stellar spectra after extinction has been applied(in Angstrom).
-Note that wl_ex may contain fewer elements than wl_ex, because the extinction curve used may not cover the full wavelength range of the stellar spectra.
+Note that wl_ex will generally cover a smaller wavelength range than wl, because the extinction curve used may not cover the full wavelength range of the stellar spectra.
 Extincted spectra are computed only over the range covered by the extinction curve.
-* spec_ex: same as spec, but for the extincted spectrum.
-May contain fewer entries than spec because the extinction curve does not cover the full wavelength range of the computed stellar spectra.
+* spec_ex: same as spec, but for the extincted spectrum
 * phot_ex: same as phot, but for the extincted spectrum.
 Note that some values may be ``NaN``.
 This indicates that photometry of the extincted spectrum could not be computed for that filter, because the filter response curve extends to wavelengths outside the range covered by the extinction curve.

 The following fields are present only if SLUG was run with both nebular processing and extinction enabled:

+* wl_neb_ex: same as wl_neb, but for the extincted, nebular-processed spectrum.
+Will be limited to the same wavelength range as wl_ex.
-* spec_neb_ex: same as spec_neb, but with extinction applied.
-May contain fewer entries than spec because the extinction curve does not cover the full wavelength range of the computed stellar spectra.
+* spec_neb_ex: same as spec_neb, but with extinction applied
 * phot_neb_ex: same as phot_neb, but wtih extinction applied.
 Note that some values may be ``NaN``.
 This indicates that photometry of the extincted spectrum could not be computed for that filter, because the filter response curve extends to wavelengths outside the range covered by the extinction curve.

 The following fields are present only for runs that have been processed through the cloudy_slug interface (see :ref:`sec-cloudy-slug`):